mwvgroup/pwv_kpno/1.0.0/documentation/html/_sources/blackbody_modeling.rst.txt

 =================

 For a given array of wavelengths in Angstroms, the ``sed`` function returns the corresponding spectral energy distribution (SED) of a black body as seen through the atmosphere.

 .. autofunction:: pwv_kpno.blackbody_with_atm.sed

-Here we demonstrate how to find the SED of a black body between 7,000 and 10,000 Angstroms:
+Here we find the SED of a black body between 7,000 and 10,000 Angstroms:

 .. code-block:: python
     :linenos: